 An additional pre-screening visit may be introduced in later groups.
 This may take place prior to a full screening visit.
 In this case, you will be provided with the PIS in advance, this must be read prior to the pre-screening visit.
 At the pre-screening visit a nurse or doctor will go through a summary of the PIS to ensure you understand what to expect if you decide to take part in the study and you will have the opportunity to ask any questions and have them answered.
 Once you are happy that you fully understand what the study involves and if you have decided that you would like to go ahead, the study doctor or nurse will ask you to sign a consent form that will be kept at the study site.
 You will be given a copy of this consent form to take away and keep.
 The study staff will go through a few administrative questions and confirm your Covid-19 infection and vaccination history before taking a blood test.
-This blood test will be measured for antibodies against the SARS-CoV-2 virus and we will use this information to decide who to invite for a full screening.
+This blood test will be measured for antibodies against the SARS-CoV-2 virus.
+We may also take a nasosorption sample (see section 7.4.3) at this visit and use this to measure your antibodies against the SARS-CoV-2 virus as well.
+We will use this information to decide who to invite for a full screening.
 Only those with antibodies in the lower range will be invited for a full screening, this is in order to increase the chance that volunteers given the study virus will go on to be infected.